D17 LEGAL STAFF

 Assistant assigned to CG-121 Headquarters, Arlington, VA detached to Base Kodiak, and from July 2012 to September 2013 as Commissary Support Clerk for DeCA, assigned to Kodiak, Alaska.

-YN3 Madison N. Schumaker currently serves as a Legal Technician at the Seventeenth Coast Guard District in Juneau, Alaska.
-She is a notary public and a Court Room Reporter responsible for providing legal assistance and assisting D17 attorney’s with Military Justice.
+YN2 Madison N. Heiler currently serves as a Legal Technician at the Seventeenth Coast Guard District in Juneau, Alaska.
+She is a notary public and a sworn Court Room Reporter responsible for providing legal assistance and assisting D17 attorney’s with Military Justice.
 She also provides various other administrative tasking and is responsible for the creation of the D17 Legal websites.
+She was recently meritoriously advanced from Yeoman Third Class to Yeoman Second Class.